birukbelihu/BlurMe/README.md

 <h2>BlurMe</h2>

-<p>BlurMe Is A Simple Face Blurring Project From Live Camera Using Computer Vision</p>
+<p>BlurMe Is A Simple Face Blurring Project From Live Camera Using Computer Vision & Deep Learning</p>

 <p>

  <h2>Running</h2>

 To Get Started With BlurMe On Your Local Machine Follow This Simple Steps One By One To Get Up & Running.
 Make Sure You Have <b><a href="https://git-scm.com/" target="_blank">Git</a></b> & <b><a href="https://python.org" target="_blank">Python</a></b> Installed On Your Machine.

 ```